How to Prevent Frozen Pipes

 If your sink or other drains start to smell, then your pipes could be frozen.
 Foul odors in the drain usually exit your home through the other end of the pipe.
 When the pipe freezes, the odors have nowhere to go except back up into your house.

 If you smell a bad stink in your sink and the weather dropped below freezing, check your home for frozen pipes before it’s too late.

 The most vulnerable areas are pipes in the garage, basement, crawlspace, attic, and pipes under the sink in the kitchen or bathroom.
 These pipes are the least likely to be insulated and are most exposed to freezing temperatures.

 To protect those pipes from the possibility of freezing and bursting, have the pipes insulated by a plumber.
-Using foam or other insulating products, a plumber will cover your pipes to keep them protected from harsh winter temperatures.
+Using foam or other pipe insulating products, a plumber will cover your pipes to keep them protected from harsh winter temperatures.

 3. Pay attention to the weather

 Staying up to date on current weather conditions in your town can keep you prepared for the possibility of frozen pipes.

 During nights (and days) with freezing temperatures, leave faucets dripping.
 Dripping faucets will force water to keep running through your pipes and protect against freezing.

 Got Frozen Pipes?

 Preventing frozen pipes is vital to protecting your home from damage.
 Frozen pipes lead to burst pipes, which leads to expensive repairs for your plumbing and your home.